Attention Horse Lovers!

 Gain hands-on practice in the skills and methods for ground handling babies, yearlings and older horses; green broke training; retraining and finishing horses.
-Students must complete an average of 10 hours of lab work and 4 hours of independent study weekly. *Days and times scheduled with the instructor.
+Students must complete an average of 10 hours of lab work. *Days and times scheduled with the instructor.
 Sessions held at barns throughout the region

 Equine Special Topics